Countly/countly-sdk-documentation/web/next.md

 <p>
   The default behavior of Countly Web SDK is to ignore bots crawling your site to provide you a more accurate user analytics data.
-However, Countly can't detect and block all bots crawling the internet.
+However, Countly can't detect and block all bots crawling the internet as we use the userAgent string to detect bots and spammy bots can hide by providing conventional UserAgent.
 However, this is not the case for a bot that you have created your own.
 </p>
 <p>
   To include your bots to be also ignored by the Countly Web SDK you have to include